minprog/programmeren-1/problems/filter/less/filter.md

 Finally, the `blur` function should take an image and turn it into a box-blurred version of the same image.

+**Note: because blurring is based on multiple pixels, you must create a copy of the original image that you will keep in addition to the image that may be changed.
+If you do not do this, the blur of one pixel will be based on the blurred version of another pixel.**

 1. Watch the walkthrough about blurring:

    [![](walkthrough.jpg){: width="150px"}](https://youtu.be/6opWB7DaFCY?list=PLhQjrBD2T3837jmUt0ep7Tpmnxdv9NVut)